 Reaching Northern Limits

-Hummingbirds are approaching the northern limits of their breeding ranges.
-As migration begins to wind down, be on the lookout for nests, eggs, territorial behavior, and nectaring activity.
-Keep reporting to Journey North.
+June is just a few weeks away and hummingbirds are reaching the northern limits of their breeding ranges.
+As migration begins to wind down, be on the lookout for nests, eggs, territorial behavior, and feeding activity.

 Rufous Hummingbird and Other Species

-If you observe nests and territorial behavior, please report your observations under Hummingbird, Other Observations.
-And If you observe hummingbirds nectaring from plants, please report these observations under Hummingbird, Nectaring from Flowers.
+Summer is approaching and migration is beginning to wind down.
+If you notice territorial behavior or find hummingbird nests, please report these observations under Hummingbird, Other Observations.
+And if you see hummingbirds feeding on flowers, please report these observations under Hummingbird, Nectaring from Flowers.
 If you know plant names, submit this information in the comment section.